-Install channels intended for vegetation before starting major earthwork and hydroseed with a Bonded Fiber Matrix.
+- Install channels intended for vegetation before starting major earthwork and hydroseed with a Bonded Fiber Matrix (BFM).
 For vegetated channels that will have high flows, install erosion control blankets over the top of hydroseed.
-Before allowing water to flow in vegetated channels, establish 75 percent vegetation cover.
-If vegetated channels cannot be established by seed before water flow; install sod in the channel bottom - over top of hydromulch and erosion control blankets.

-- Confirm the installation of all required surface water control measures to prevent seed from washing away. - Hydroseed applications shall include a minimum of 1,500 pounds per acre of mulch with 3 percent tackifier.
-See BMP C121: Mulching for specifications. - Areas that will have seeding only and not landscaping may need compost or meal-based mulch included in the hydroseed in order to establish vegetation.
+Before allowing water to flow in vegetated channels, establish a 75% vegetation cover.
+If vegetated channels cannot be established by seed before water flow, install sod or prevegetated mats in the channel bottom over top of hydromulch and erosion control blankets. - Confirm the installation of all required stormwater control measures to prevent seed from washing away. - Hydroseed applications shall include a minimum of 1,500 pounds per acre (lb/acre) of mulch with 3% tackifier.
+See BMP C121: Mulching for specifications. - Areas that will have seeding only, and not landscaping, may need compost or meal-based mulch included in the hydroseed in order to establish vegetation.
 Re-install native topsoil on the disturbed soil surface before application.
 See BMP T5.13: Post-Construction Soil Quality and Depth. - When installing seed via hydroseeding operations, only about 1/3 of the seed actually ends up in contact with the soil surface.
 This reduces the ability to establish a good stand of grass quickly.
-To overcome this, consider increasing seed quantities by up to 50 percent. - Enhance vegetation establishment by dividing the hydromulch operation into two phases: - Phase 1- Install all seed and fertilizer with 25-30 percent mulch and tackifier onto soil in the first lift. - o Phase 2- Install the rest of the mulch and tackifier over the first lift.
+To overcome this, consider increasing seed quantities by up to 50 percent. - Vegetation establishment can be enhanced by one of the following two approaches: - Approach 1: Enhance vegetation establishment by dividing the hydromulch operation into two phases:

-Or, enhance vegetation by:

-- Installing the mulch, seed, fertilizer, and tackifier in one lift. - Spread or blow straw over the top of the hydromulch at a rate of 800-1000 pounds per acre. - Hold straw in place with a standard tackifier.
+- Phase 1 Install all seed and fertilizer with 25% to 30% mulch and tackifier onto the soil in the first lift. - Phase 2 Install the remaining mulch and tackifier over the first lift. - Approach 2: Vegetation can also be enhanced by: - Installing the mulch, seed, fertilizer, and tackifier in one lift; - Spreading or blowing straw over the top of the hydromulch at a rate of about 800 to 1,000 lb/acre; or - Holding straw in place with a standard tackifier.

-Both of these approaches will increase cost moderately but will greatly improve and enhance vegetative establishment.
+Both of these approaches (Approach 1 and Approach 2) will increase cost moderately but will greatly improve and enhance vegetative establishment.
 The increased cost may be offset by the reduced need for:

-- Irrigation.
+- Irrigation,

-- Reapplication of mulch.
+- Reapplication of mulch, and

 - Repair of failed slope surfaces.

-This technique works with standard hydromulch (1,500 pounds per acre minimum) and Bonded Fiber Matrix/ Mechanically Bonded Fiber Matrix (BFM/MBFMs) (3,000 pounds per acre minimum).
+Either of these approaches can use standard hydromulch (1,500 lb/acre minimum) and BFM/mechanically bonded fiber matrix (MBFM) (3,000 lb/acre minimum).